Creating a stylish office environment is one challenge, but turning that space into a productive office environment can be even more difficult.

 Provide efficient and supportive technology

-Reduce the stress of your employees by making sure they have the equipment required to do their job, from computers and technical equipment, to stationary and office seating.
+Reduce the stress of your employees by making sure they have the equipment required to do their job, from computers and technical equipment to stationary and office seating.
 Ergonomic office furniture is and is the only way to secure the comfort and happiness of your employees with their seating and desk arrangements, and is an important factor in health and wellbeing.
 Read more here about ergonomics and human factors here on Wikipedia, or read more practical advice about creating an ergonomic office here.

 Reflecting your brand identity

 Walls are a great starting point; we can’t use them for standing or sitting so we can rely on them for decoration and design in the office environment.
-Adding wall graphics to a large wall, from inspirational images to company logos, is a great starting point for adding colour and depth into the office while increasing the brand recognition across your workforce, and glass graphics will being a modern and glossy look to the room, so you aren’t ignoring the style element of office design.
+Adding wall graphics to a large wall, from inspirational images to company logos, is a great starting point for adding colour and depth into the office while increasing the brand recognition across your workforce, and glass graphics will bring a modern and glossy look to the room, so you aren’t ignoring the style element of office design.

 Environmental graphics are a great alternative for eco-conscious organisations.
 Bespoke vinyl prints for walls can stretch the imagination and look more than a simple logo on a wall, while bespoke whiteboards and feature glass can be easily installed and encourage communication and collaboration.